-Step 1: Run the iOS repair tool after successful installation and you should find three options in the main window.
-Click on “Standard Mode” which will fix this issue without causing data loss on the device.
+Step 1: Run the iOS repair tool after successful installation and plug your iPhone to the computer.
+Click on “Repair Operating System” which will fix this issue without causing data loss on the device.

-Step 2: Now plug the iPhone to the computer and click on “Next”.
-The program may fail to detect the connected device.
+Step 2: The program may fail to detect the connected device.
 If this happens, you will be required to put the iPhone in Recovery or DFU mode.
 Just follow the on-screen instructions to do that.

-Step 3: Once the device is detected successfully, the program will present you with various firmware options to choose from.
+Step 3: Once the device is detected successfully, click on “Fix Now ” and the program will present you with various firmware options to choose from.
 Select the proper one and then click “Download”.

-Step 4: When the download is complete, click “Start” and the program will begin repairing the device immediately.
+Step 4: When the download is complete, click “Repair Now” and the program will begin repairing the device immediately.
 The device will restart as soon as the problem has been resolved and should work normally.

 Way 2: Force Restart Your iPhone According to Its Model